Recycling and Refuse Service

 You can now register and pay for Ashford's optional garden recycling collections online.
-The service runs from 1 June 2015 until 31 May 2016, and you will pay a pro-rata rate depending on when you sign up.
+The service runs from 1 June until 31 May of the following year, and you will pay a pro-rata rate depending on when you sign up.

 Delivery of your rented garden bin (for new customers) will take around 10 working days from the date when the order is made.

 Please note that it is important that you notify us of every change of circumstances that could affect the garden waste service and or any correspondence we may need to send.